-The Toshiba Magnia SG20 is a multifunction server appliance, designed to provide ease of use and a friendly setup and management environment.
-The appliance is based on Red Hat Linux 7.3.
+The Toshiba Magnia SG20 is a multi-function server appliance, designed to provide ease of use and a friendly setup and management environment for the end user.
+It is based on Red Hat Linux 7.31.
 Because the Magnia SG20 is an appliance, it contains the Red Hat 7.3 RPMs needed to provide its feature set, as well as a variety of tools that allow direct access and modification of the system for more experienced users.
 It does not contain the entire suite of Red Hat 7.3 RPMs.

 The Magnia SG20 provides a number of features targeted for small workgroups, remote offices and small business.
-These features are configurable through its administrative Web interface, and include:
+These features are configurable through its administrative web interface, and include:

 - Second HDD option (customer installable)

-- Built-in 7-port local LAN switch
+- Built in 7 port local LAN switch

-- Built-in wireless access point option
+- Built in wireless access point option

-- Built-in modem for dial-in networking and dial-out to Internet
+- Built in modem for dial-in networking and dial out to Internet

 - Ethernet port for broadband Internet connections

 - Parallel port for printer sharing

 - LCD panel to display status (configurable)

 - Soft power shutdown

-- Easy-to-use client setup CD
+- Easy to use client setup CD

 - System reports

 - File sharing (SMB)

 - Local email

 - Internet email retrieval service

-- Internet gateway (sharing of a single Internet port, dialup or broadband)
+- Internet gateway (sharing of single Internet port, dialup or broadband)

 - Firewall

 - Internet caching and content filtering

 - Backup and restore to clients or Internet

 - Primary HDD snapshot to second HDD (optional)

 - HDD used for additional space (optional)

 - User accounts and security

 - Disk quotas

 - Software upgrade process over the Internet

 - Internal hardware health monitoring

-- Built-in Intranet (customizable)
+- Built in Intranet (customizable)

-- Easy-to-use VPN for remote access
+- Easy to use VPN for remote access

 - FTP, Telnet

-- Digital Central Web site with picture, music sharing, and camera monitoring
+- Digital Central web site with picture, music sharing and camera monitoring

-- Home automation controller interface
+• Home automation controller interface

-When customizing a Magnia SG20 image to create a new preinstall image for your customers, it is important to ensure that the preset factory configuration is not modified without care.
-Doing so can result in a custom image shipped from the Toshiba factory to your end users with modifications which may result in increased service calls and a reduced initial customer satisfaction with the new system.
-This guide outlines some basic areas of which you should be aware, and provides some techniques for customizing the system while maintaining a favorable customer out-of-box experience.
+When customizing a Magnia SG20 image to create a new preinstall image for your customers, it is important to assure the preset factory configuration is not modified.
+Doing so can result in a custom image shipped from the Toshiba factory to your end users with modifications which may result in increased service calls and a reduced initial customer satisfaction with his new system.
+This white paper outlines some basic areas of which you should be aware, and provides some techniques for customizing the system while maintaining Magnia SG20s customer out of box experience.

-The Magnia SG20 uses a custom Web-based interface and a set of middleware tools to enable the end user to manage the system.
-The internal mechanisms of this middleware use unique methods to manage system configurations, such as template-based configuration files and triggers.
+The Magnia SG20 uses a proprietary web based interface and a set of middleware tools to allow the end user to manage the system.
+The internal mechanisms of this middleware use some unique methods of managing system configurations, such as templatized configuration files, and triggers.
 Direct modification of configuration files is not recommended.
-This guide contains information about the internal management techniques and how you might take advantage of them during your application integration process.
+This document contains information on the internal management techniques and how you might take advantage of them during your application integration process.

-Customization overview
+Customization Overview